 The building itself is an objet-d’art!
 Designed as an octagonal “basket-shaped” building, the museum exhibits the decorative cultural motif panels of the indigenous people of Sabah.
 Using renewable energy and rainwater for automatic lighting and air conditioning, it was the first green building in Borneo.

-Two gallery spaces showcase over 3000 paintings, carvings, sculptures, installations and so on – hosting special monthly and yearly exhibitions.
+Two gallery spaces showcase over 3000 paintings, carvings, sculptures, installations and so on.
+They host special monthly and yearly exhibitions.
 Check here for the latest programmes.

 Address: 14, Jalan Shantung, Kota Kinabalu